Fast Refried Bean Soup

 - 1 can (14-1/2 ounces) stewed tomatoes, cut up

 - 1 can (4 ounces) chopped green chiles

 - Tortilla chips

 - In a large saucepan, combine the first eight ingredients.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 8-10 minutes or until heated through.
+Reduce heat; simmer, uncovered, until heated through, 8-10 minutes.
 Serve with tortilla chips.